Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 df = df.assign(temp_f = pd.col('temp_c') * 9 + 32)
 ```

 The first option modifies the original object `df` in-place, and isn't suitable for method-chaining.
-Hence, method-chaining aficionados tend to prefer the second option, whilst acknowledging some of its drawbacks:

-- `lambda` functions aren't easy to explain to beginners (anyone with experience teaching Python and/or mentoring people will confirm).
+The second option allows for method chaining, but requires using a lambda function.
+The third option is the new syntax coming in pandas 3.0.
+But why is it an improvement over the second option, what's so bad about lambda functions?
+There's a few reasons:

+- Scoping rules make their behaviour hard to predict (example below!).
-- `lambda` functions are opaque and non-introspectible.
-Try printing the function out on the console, and you'll see something incomprehensible like `<function <lambda> at 0x76b583037560>`.
+- They are opaque and non-introspectible.
+Try printing one out on the console, and you'll see something incomprehensible like `<function <lambda> at 0x76b583037560>`.
 If you receive a lambda function from user input, you have no way to validate what's inside (unless you enjoy reverse-engineering byte-code, and even then, you won't be able to do it in general).
-- scoping rules make behaviour with lambdas hard to predict.

-I don't think the last point is appreciated enough, so before exploring the third option more, let's elaborate on `lambda` drawbacks.
+I don't think the first point is appreciated enough, so before exploring `pd.col` more, let's elaborate on this `lambda` drawback.

 ## `lambda` might not do what you think it does